-Extreme weather, particularly high winds, lift shingles that aren’t sealed properly.
+High winds can lift shingles that are loose, brittle, or no longer sealed properly.
 New shingles have adhesive strips that bond them down once heat activates them.
-Older shingles lose that adhesive over time.
-Wind gets underneath the edges, lifts them, and tears them off completely.
+Older shingles lose that bond over time.

 | Immediate Risk | What Actually Happens | Timeline |